kaenlabs/tasknest-energy/README.md

 - 🕒 **Time-Based Suggestions**: Smart recommendations based on time of day
 - 📊 **Smart Filtering**: Filter tasks by energy level or completion status
 - 👆 **Haptic Feedback**: Tactile responses for all interactions (iOS)
-- 📋 **Task Detail View**: Tap any task to view full details, edit, or delete
+- 📋 **Task Management**: Tap any task to view full details, edit with pre-filled data, or delete
+- ✏️ **Smart Edit Mode**: Edit button opens modal with all task data pre-loaded
 - 🛠️ **Dev Tools**: Draggable floating button with quick reset options (dev mode only)

 ### 🛠 Technologies